TeamHG-Memex/eli5/docs/source/_notebooks/keras-text-classifiers.rst

-That's something.
+That’s something.
 Though the model still gives different results compared to the explanation given for the not-padded ``review`` array.
 That is because we feed the input as it is, but only remove padding from the results.